Proto-Bulgarish Place Names in Eastern Europe

 Orsha, towns in Vitebsk and Kalinin Regions, villages in Novorzhev district of Pskov Region and Kalinin district of Kalinin Region – чув ăsha "darkness, mirage".

 Shablykino, a town in Oryol Region, villages in Aleksandrov district of Vladimir Region, Krasnoselsky district of Kostroma Region, Istra and Pushkino districts of Moscow Region, Krasnokholmsky district of Tver Region – Chuv. shăplăkh "stillness, lull".
-There are in Poland two villagis of this root.
+There are in Poland two villages of this root.
 Lull is a good name for a village.

 Shatovo, a village in Serpukhov district of Moscow Region – Chuv. shat "tight, close, next".